About

 Who We Are

-Melissa Dollman and Devin Orgeron have dedicated the better parts of their lives to film and to the preservation of our collective visual history…especially as that history plays out in “lesser known” or “ephemeral” film.
-Orgeron, a widely published emeritus professor of Film Studies at North Carolina State University has spent the last eighteen years researching, writing about, and sharing films made to advertise goods and services, films made to educate and instruct children and adults, and films made by amateurs to commemorate important as well as everyday events.
+We have dedicated the better parts of their lives to film and to the preservation of our collective visual history…especially as that history plays out in “lesser known” or “ephemeral” film.
+Devin is a widely published emeritus professor of Film Studies at North Carolina State University and has spent the couple of decades years researching, writing about, and sharing films made to advertise goods and services, films made to educate and instruct children and adults, and films made by amateurs to commemorate important as well as everyday events.
 He is editor-in-chief of The Moving Image (the journal of the Association of Moving Image Archivists), an academic journal that celebrates these interests.
-Dollman is a trained audiovisual archivist with a Ph.D. in American Studies, and a former board director for the Association of Moving Image Archivists.
+Melissa created and curates the website, and edits the nonprofit’s public screenings.
+She is a trained audiovisual archivist (M.A. in Moving Image Archive Studies from UCLA) and earned a Ph.D. in American Studies, a former board director and producer of oral histories for the Association of Moving Image Archivists, and an Advisory Board member for Al Larvick Conservation Fund.
 Her research often focuses on the role ephemeral films play in our understanding of our shared cultural heritage and as documentary evidence.
-As such she has focused on “nontheatrical” films…. films made to screen in alternative venues (churches, prisons, schools, fairs, lodges, conventions, etc.) and home movies.
-Her former position as archivist and digital projects manager for the Tribesourcing Southwest Film project, for example, taught her much about bringing historical nontheatrical films and home movies depicting Native American communities back to those communities for reinterpretation and re-narration by members of those communities.
+As such she, like Devin, has also focused on “nontheatrical” films…. films made to screen in alternative venues (churches, prisons, schools, fairs, lodges, conventions, etc.) and home movies.
+Her former position as archivist and digital projects manager for Tribesourcing Southwest Film, for example, taught her (she is of Yankton Sioux descent) much about bringing historical nontheatrical films and home movies depicting Native American communities back to those communities for reinterpretation and re-narration by members of those communities.

 First Events in the Area